cerndb/hadoop-metrics-http-sink/README.md

 # Configuration #

+JAR file hadoop-metrics-http-sink.jar needs to be added to Hadoop classpath.
+You might acheive that by copying it at /usr/lib/hadoop/lib/.

-Add or create at /etc/hadoop/conf/hadoop-metrics2.properties
+Add or create at /etc/hadoop/conf/hadoop-metrics2.properties the following.

 ```
 *.sink.http.class=ch.cern.hadoop.metrics2.sink.http.HTTPMetricsSink